raspberrypilearning/welcome-to-my-world/en/step_6.md

 --- /task ---

-### Now you are the author of a virtual reality simulation!
+### Now you are the author of a Welcome to my world!

 Take a moment to celebrate what you have made.